DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLAPutConnection("conid" : string)`
 Puts the connection with the given ID onto the diagram.
 The ID must refer to a relation in the connections repository.

+### `PUMLAPutConnectionsForElement(elemalias : string)`
+Puts all connections from the connections repository onto the diagram, that are associated with the model element with the given `elemalias`, meaning it starts or ends with an interface of that element.

 ### `PUMLAPutAllConnections()`
 Puts all connections from the connections repository onto the diagram.